pi-apps/pi-sdk-integration-guide/README.md

 There are certain steps you need to follow to make A2U payment.
 Before we take a look at the overall flow, there's one thing to keep in mind.

 > **important** At the moment, you can process only one A2U payment at a time, due to the nature of sequence number requirement on the Pi Blockchain.
+This is a safety feature of the blockchain.
 However, we will support batch payments, *i.e. creating an A2U payment with multiple user uids,* to increase the throughput.
+This is possible through simply adding more _operations_ into each _transaction_.

-The flow is as follows:
+You essentiall need to encapsulate the following API calls into convenient SDK functions:

 1. Send API request to the Pi server to create a payment
-> Unlike U2A payment where you create a payment using the Pi SDK's `createPayment` method, you need to create a payment through an API endpoint `api.minepi.com/v2/payments`.
+> Similarly to the U2A payments where app developers create a payment using the Pi SDK's `createPayment` method, you need to implement a method that creates a payment through an API endpoint `api.minepi.com/v2/payments`.
-- Notice that unlike U2A payment, which requires the Server-Side Approval, A2U payment is already automatically approved when it's requested, as the flow starts from the app side, not from the user side.
+- Notice that unlike U2A payment, which requires the Server-Side Approval, your SDK can automatically approve A2U payments, as the flow starts from the app side, not from the user side.

 2. Load the account
-> You need to look up the account every time before submitting a transaction, even if the Pi server gave you its address, because the account could have been destroyed on the blockchain.
-By following this recommendation, you can save the transaction fee that might have been wasted.
-Remember that the transaction fee still gets spent even if the transaction fails.
+> You need to look up the account every time before submitting a transaction, even if the Pi server gave you its address in the past.
+That's because the account could have been destroyed on the blockchain or the user could have changed their actuve wallet.
+By following this recommendation, developers can save the transaction fee that might have been wasted and avoid sending Pi to the wrong address.
+Remember that the transaction fee still gets spent even if a transaction fails.

 3. Build the transaction
 > You need to build a transaction with the relevant data such as the recipient's wallet address.

 4. Sign the transaction
-> After you build the transaction, you need to sign with your keypair.
-Retrieving your keypair requires your secret seed.
+> After you build the transaction, you need to sign with the developer's keypair.
+Retrieving the keypair requires the secret seed.

 5. Submit the transaction to the Pi blockchain
-> This is when your transaction is sent to the Pi blockchain.
+> This is when the transaction is sent to the Pi blockchain.
 Depending on the status, you will get a corresponding response.

-6. Complete the payment by sending API request to `/complete` endpoint
+6. Complete the payment by sending an API request to the `/complete` endpoint
 > The transaction will be verified by the Pi server after you submit it in the previous step.
-Send an API request to `/complete` endpoint to check the status and complete the payment.
+Send an API request to the `/complete` endpoint to check the status and complete the payment.

 ### Example integration: